26 Different Types of Springs | Mechanical Spring

 diagram of spring

-Different Types of Spring:
+Different Types of Springs:

 below are the various types of spring:

-1. Machined spring: Instead of the coiling process, machined spring is made on lathe and/or milling operation.
+1. Machined spring: Instead of the coiling process, a machined spring is made on a lathe and/or milling operation.
 A bar stock is machined and can be made of various load cases.
 The load may include, compression/extension, torsion, etc.

 2. Flat spring: Flat spring is made of flat spring steel.